 Having researched endlessly for funded Masters programmes in Astrophysics (taught in English) across the world, I thought it would be a sensible idea to share what I have found.

-AstroMundus – I graduated from the AstroMundus programme in 2016 and it was a pretty spectacular opportunity indeed.
+AstroMundus – [applications were closed in 2017] I graduated from the AstroMundus programme in 2016 and it was a pretty spectacular opportunity indeed.
 It involves living in up to 4 different countries (Austria, Italy, Germany and Serbia) and studying at well-renowned universities; Innsbruck, Padova, Rome, Göttingen and Belgrade.
 It brings young scientists together from every corner of the world, and provides a rather handsome scholarship (€1000 a month and extra for travel).

 LJMU – Although not exactly funded, they offer a great distance learning MSc in Astrophysics which is much cheaper than other Master courses.
 It also means you can study from anywhere in the world.